 What Is a HEPA Filter?

 HEPA (high-efficiency particulate air) filters are an advanced type of filter made of thousands of very fine plastic or fibreglass fibres that can trap particles in multiple ways.
 That makes them much more effective than filters made of porous materials that rely primarily on direct impact to capture particulates.
 Certified HEPA filters remove more than 99.9% of particles 0.3 micron in size (for comparison, a human blood cell is about 5 microns wide).
-They can be even more effective at trapping larger and smaller particles.
+HEPA air filtration can be even more effective at trapping larger and smaller particles.
 As a result, they are widely considered the industry standard for removing most airborne particles, including dust, pollen, mould and bacteria.

 What Are the Benefits of an Air Purifier?